 El libro azul ya está disponible en Amazon (.com, .co.uk, .de, .fr, .es, .it, .co.jp) y en las librerías El Candil (Ponce, PR).
 Tal vez también esté en El laberinto (Viejo San Juan, PR) y Quimera (Viejo San Juan de Puerto Rico), pero aún si no lo estuviera ya, vale la pena pasar por allí: El Candil, El laberinto y Quimera son lugares mágicos.***

-Iris Monica Vargas loves books, words, cells, galaxies and planets, and she has always been equally enchanted by literature as by science.
+Iris Monica Vargas loves books, words, cells, bugs, galaxies and planets, and she has always been equally enchanted by literature as by science.
 This duality is part of who she is today, and always a blessing.
 In 2019 Vargas was recognized as “Mujer con Visión,” A Woman with A Vision, by the magazine of the same name.
-And in 2020, she was one of nine women –amongst lawyers, scholars, painters, educators, musicians, and Puerto Rico Hall-of-Fame-athletes– who received the Central Carmen Award (Premio Central Carmen) for “representing with dignity the spirit of Women of the 21st Century.”
+And in 2020 (just before the pandemia stroke), she was one of nine women –amongst lawyers, scholars, painters, educators, musicians, and Puerto Rico Hall-of-Fame-athletes– who received the Central Carmen Award (Premio Central Carmen) in Vega Alta, Puerto Rico, for “representing with dignity the spirit of Women of the 21st Century.”

 Having grown up surrounded my dirt, huge flying cockroaches, salamanders, birds, passion fruit and avocado – as well as a neighbor with a monkey as a pet – gave Vargas a fresh perspective of the world apparent in her work.
 Vega Alta was, in fact, the place where Vargas’ love for writing and for science was born with the encouragement of Sr. Serapio Laureano, Sra.
 Chinea, Sra.
 Molina, Sr. Díaz, Sr. Agustín Flores, Sra.
 Lucila Rivera, among other amazing teachers and mentors.